stashedUp/experiences/docs/Apple.md

-# How you would contribute at Apple,
+# How you would contribute at Apple

 - I understand the scope of this role.
 I will be helping build APIs for developers within Apple to access the storage system.
 - Coming from a Site Reliability Engineering background, I bring diversity to the team.
 I bring experience in not only writing code but also building, testing and deploying large scale software
 - This includes my knowledge in linux internals and networking
 - In my previous interviews, I have showed examples of how I have implemented standards and best practices in releasing software
-- I am good at writing complex tools or services that help developers and system administrators
+- I enjoy developing tools or services that help developers and system administrators
-- I am passionate about this - I have written tools and services that do this at my current role, and I have demonstrated this ability in my open source projects that are used by developers around the world
+- I do this at my current role at Pearson, and with my open source projects
 - At Apple, I know that I  will have to maintain and develop at the same time.
 And I need to find time in-between to innovate.
 - During the interview, I enjoyed talking to the engineers from different departments.
 They all seem passionate and eager to help.
 I cannot wait to work at a place where creative exchange of ideas happen.
 Not where people do the bare minimum
 - I’ve always enjoyed solving hard problems and at Apple they solve hard problems.
 That's the itch I'm trying to scratch.
 In this role I get the opportunity to solve hard problems.